Extremely garlicky, vegan easy spinach curry!

-The spinach does its usual trick of disappearing into next to nothing, so a big bag of spinach makes nothing more than 2 portions in this recipe.
+The spinach does its usual trick of disappearing into next to nothing, so a big bag of spinach makes nothing more than 3 portions of vegan spinach curry.
 I did try it with frozen spinach, but the end result wasn't as smooth and felt a bit fibrous, but was still enjoyable if that is what you choose to use.
 Chilli wise, this isn't meant to be a rip your head off curry, so just use a variety that gives a bit of warmth and flavour, not something like a Scotch Bonnet!
-I used soy milk but any plant based milk is fine.
+I used soy milk but any plant based milk is fine, or you could use coconut milk for a richer taste.

 1tsp cumin seeds